FDA approved for more than 25 years

 Hair loss treatments, delivered

-• Stem cell hair therapies may offer hair loss solutions for men who haven’t responded to other treatment types.
+• Stem cells might help if nothing else has worked.
+Stem cell hair therapies may be a hair loss solution for men who haven’t responded well to other forms of treatment.

-• If stem cell hair transplant or hair restoration doesn’t sound like the right choice for you right now, numerous other treatments are available both over-the-counter and by prescription.
+• Other treatments are available.
+If a stem cell hair transplant or hair restoration doesn’t sound like the right choice for you right now, many other treatments are available over the counter and by prescription.

-• Your best bet is to consult a healthcare professional or hair loss expert to learn more about treatments like minoxidil and discuss what might be best for you.
+• A healthcare professional can help.
+Your best bet is to consult a healthcare professional or hair loss expert to learn more about non-invasive treatments like minoxidil and discuss what might be best for you.

-Ready to do something about male pattern baldness?
-We can help with telehealth treatments, education and more.
+Are you ready to take action against hair loss?
+We can help with telehealth treatments, education, and more.
 Reach out today.

 9 Sources